Home | Articles | Column | NY Jets 2025 mock offseason 1.0: Cultural overhaul

 • WR Davante Adams (Bring cap hit down from $38.3M to $18.3M)

-Adams remains a quality NFL receiver, but the Jets cannot afford to have him on the roster for a $38.3M cap hit in 2025.
-They could cut him to save $30M while only taking on $8.3M in dead money, but Adams still carries value for a Jets team with no depth at WR after Garrett Wilson, especially after cutting Lazard.
+Adams remains a quality starting receiver, but he is no longer a superstar.
+The Jets cannot afford to have him on the roster for a $38.3M cap hit in 2025.
+Luckily, they have some leverage.
+They could cut him to save $30M while only taking on $8.3M in dead money.

+Despite not being close to the player he was at his peak, Adams still carries value for a Jets team with no depth at WR after Garrett Wilson, especially after cutting Lazard.
 In my mock plan, the Jets come to an agreement to lower Adams’s cap hit to $18.3M in 2025.

 • Cap space post-Adams restructure: $81.5M